 - Light.
 Every container should be as small as possible.
 This simplifies portability from one environment to another.
 It’s good approach to start in the Dockerfile from small distribution like alpine in Linux or user tecnologies like spring boot for building the containers.
 It’s important to have one only process per container running with pid equal to 1.
 In this context, it’s possible to manage the process sending to it signal like HUP for configuration reload.
 If the service must fork more than one process, like apache, the container’s main process must be responsible for managing all processes and proxying all the signal received to managed process.
 The haproxy script start (https://github.com/docker-library/haproxy/blob/7837715e428efe0943053aae0130c709d017fd81/1.8/docker-entrypoint.sh) is one optimum example to see how to start a process: the exec form permits to have the main docker process with pid equal to 1.
 Other solutions for overcoming this problem, use process supervisor like dumb-init (https://github.com/Yelp/dumb-init).

 - Stateless.
 It means that doesn’t matter if a container goes down.
-One of great features of docker in cluster environment is the possibility to scale up and down the containers of a service in function of service load.
-This process is manual, but it can be easily automatized.
-All that is possible if the container is stateless, otherwise the scaling up could not have any immediatle benefits, and the scaling down would cause outages.
+One of great features of docker in cluster environment is the possibility to scale up and down the containers.
+This process is manual, but it can be easily automatized or well managed by orchestration container software like swarm or kubernetes.
+This is only possible if the container is stateless, otherwise the scaling up could not have any immediatle benefits, and the scaling down would cause outages.

 - Replicable.
 The big benefit of container orchestrator is the capacity to replicate a service creating copy of a container to run into other nodes of the cluster.
 This is true in swarm and kubernetes.
 The replicas of pods (kubernetes) or containers (called task in swarm) are balanced automatically by internal load balancing.
 It creates a lot of problems to containers that manage data like database, queue service, in memory key value store, etc. What should the data happen?
 Should the data be recreated in new volumes?
 If yes, how should this be done?
 In other side, every data server has its best practises for high availability: think to replication of sql db, the replica set of mongo, the clustering of redis and memcached.
 How will these aspects be related to replications?
 Very difficult to answer to all these questions even if some approach like ReplicaSet in Kubernetes is born for this reason.
 My advice is not to use docker for every software that stores data.
 This at least in Production where the databases should be configured in high availability following the best practises of its owners.